odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

       falsy value.

 #.
 Add a callback props `toggleState` to `TodoItem`.
 #.
-Add a `click` event handler on the input in the `TodoItem` component and make sure it calls the
+Add a `change` event handler on the input in the `TodoItem` component and make sure it calls the
    `toggleState` function with the todo id.
 #.
 Make it work!